datawhores/empuploader/README.md

 - empuploader --config /path/to/config
 - Note: you can always overwrite a config option with a command line argument
 - Also Note: If you don't want to set an option in config just include the name, and nothing else
+- To set a value put an = sign then the value you would like

 # Prepare